mastermakrela-rwth/ouichefs/submission/documentation.typ

 == Printing policy

-You will also find a eviction policy `wich_print.c` that will not evict anything.
+You will also find an eviction policy `wich_print.c` that will not evict anything.
 This eviction policy is used to print file and inode information that were very handy during the development of the eviction policies in a tree like fashion.